sonic-sabers/KiranaClub/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

+# Overview
+This app was build using react native for View the Gifs using Giphy

+##Features
+-Can share on whatsapp
+-Able to download
+-Search
+-Play and Pause
+-Infinite scroll
+-Change theme(Dark and light)

 # Getting Started

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.